ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 ]
 ```

-or after more detailed answer:
+or even more detailed answer is:
 ```
 [
   { $type: "ref", value: ["articlesById", '987654'] },